Langholm: Governance

 Langholm is in the parliamentary constituency of Dumfriesshire, Clydesdale and Tweeddale, David Mundell is the current Conservative Party Member of Parliament (MP).

 The town is part of the South Scotland region in the Scottish Parliament, being in the constituency of Dumfriesshire.
 Oliver Mundell of the Conservatives is the MSP.

 Prior to Brexit for the European Parliament, Langholm was part of the Scotland constituency.

 Langholm is part of the Annandale East and Eskdale ward for both Dumfries and Galloway Council, the ward is represented by 3 Councillors.

 The town is also part of the Dumfriesshire constituency for the Scottish Youth Parliament and is represented by 2 Members of the Scottish Youth Parliament (MSYPs).

 Notable residents and visitors

 "Here comes Langholm, birthplace of Hugh Macdiarmid."

 Christopher Murray Grieve

 Christopher Murray Grieve (known as Hugh Macdiarmid) was born in Langholm and educated at Langholm Academy.
 The Scottish poet and cultural polemicist was a leading light in the Scottish Renaissance of the 20th century.
 Unusual for a communist, he was a committed Scottish nationalist and wrote both in English and in literary Scots.
 The town is home to a monument in his honour made of COR-TEN(r) steel, which takes the form of a large open book depicting images from his writings.

+The Malcolms

+The area round Langholm was the birthplace of four brothers who became esteemed military figures of the late 18th and early 19th Century.
+Sir John Malcolm served as Governor of Bombay and is recognised with a needle-style monument on top of Whita Hill overlooking the town.
+Admiral Sir Pulteney Malcolm was the Commander in Chief in Saint Helena overseeing the exile of Napoleon; there is a statue of him outside the Town Hall.
+Sir Charles Malcolm rose to the rank of Vice Admiral, and Sir James Malcolm (Royal Marines officer) ended his career as a Lieutenant Colonel.